José Calvo Sotelo: Assassination

-After the Guardia de Asalto leader José Castillo was killed by falangists at 10 pm on 12 July, a group of Guardia de Asalto and other leftist militiamen led by Civil Guard Fernando Condés went to Calvo Sotelo's house in a government's car in the early hours of 13 July on a revenge mission.
-While they also planned to kidnap Gil-Robles as well, he was not in Madrid at the time.
+After the Guardia de Asalto leader José Castillo was killed by falangists at 10 pm on 12 July 1936, a group of Guardia de Asalto and other leftist militiamen led by Civil Guard Fernando Condés went to Calvo Sotelo's house in a government's car in the early hours of 13 July on a revenge mission.
+While they also planned to kidnap Gil-Robles, he was not in Madrid at the time.
 Sotelo was arrested and later shot dead in a police truck.
 His body was dumped at the entrance of one of the city's cemeteries.
 According to all later investigations, the perpetrator of the murder was a socialist gunman, Luis Cuenca, who was known as the bodyguard of PSOE leader Indalecio Prieto.
 Both Condés and Cuenca later died in the first few days of the civil war.